Food safety inspections

 - Providing education to food handlers and answering any questions you may have regarding safe food handling

 Food businesses are assessed using the Food Premises Assessment Report (FPAR).
-We reccomend using the this to do ‘self-check’ to ensure your business is on track.
+We recomend using the this to do ‘self-check’ to ensure your business is on track.
 You can view a copy of the FPAR report here.

 Scores on Doors